kmdouglass/bstore/docs/database.rst

 ========

-A `Dataset`_ is a single, generalized dataset that can be stored in a B-Store database.
+A `Dataset`_ is a single, generalized dataset that can be stored in a B-Store dataset.
 It is "general" in the sense that it can represent one of a few different types of data (e.g. localizations, metadata, or widefield images).
 A specific type of dataset is called a `DatasetType`.
 A DatasetType knows how to read raw input files from